-Most people don’t have enough cash sitting around to pay for a major home addition or remodel — although that’s probably the best way to finance such a project — so they need to study the options available in home renovation loans.
+You love your home and neighborhood, but it may not fit all of your needs and tastes.
+The bathroom is dated.
+The kitchen doesn't flow.
+Most people don’t have enough cash sitting around to pay for a major home addition or remodel — although that’s probably the best way to finance such a project — so they need to explore the options available for construction loans to remodel.

-With all the lenders offering so many possible ways to borrow money, the options can be overwhelming.
-Here are some basic choices.
+With many lenders offering a variety of possible ways to borrow money, the options can be overwhelming.
+Here are some basic choices to help you begin planning.
 You’ll need to look at your own situation and see which option fits best.

-Refinance your home and take out cash for your renovation.
-This works if it makes sense to refinance your home anyway to take advantage of interest rates that are lower than what you’re paying and if your home is worth substantially more now than what you still owe on it.
+Refinance your home and take out cash for your remodel.
+It may make sense to refinance your home anyway to take advantage of interest rates that are lower than what you’re paying and if your home is worth substantially more now than what you still owe on it.
 For example, if you owe $250,000 on a home worth $450,000, you could take out a loan for $350,000, replacing the original loan and getting back $100,000 (minus fees) at closing.

 The cash-out refinance can give you access to larger amounts of money than other loan options, and it has a fixed interest rate that you can count on.
-However, these loans come with closing costs that can be significant, and the application process takes time and lots of paperwork, like a first mortgage.
+However, these loans come with hefty closing costs, and the application process takes time and lots of paperwork, similar to a first mortgage.

 These loans, which can be called second mortgages, use your house as collateral.
-You will need to have built up equity in your home against which to borrow.
-Lenders usually limit the amount you can borrow to 80 percent of your home’s appraised value, minus the amount you still owe on your mortgage.
+You will need to have built-up equity in your home against which to borrow.
+Lenders usually limit the amount you can borrow to 80 percent of your home’s appraised value minus the amount you still owe on your mortgage.
 So, for example, if your house is worth $450,000, and you owe $300,000, you can borrow up to $60,000.
-Home-equity loans typically have five-year to 15-year terms, although longer terms are available.
+Home-equity loans typically have 5-year to 15-year terms, although longer terms are available.
 They work well when you need all the money at one time.

 Home-equity loans usually close relatively quickly, have fixed interest rates, and have lower closing costs than cash-out refinancing.
 But the rates are higher than refinancing, and the amounts available might not be large enough to cover a major remodel.